avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 of which may be low quality.
 As a result, NCBI has made a special database called RefSeq (reference sequence database), which is a subset of the NCBI database.
-The data in RefSeq is manually curated, is high quality sequence data, and is non-redundant (each gene (or splice-form of a gene, in the case of eukaryotes), protein, or genome sequence is only represented once).
+The data in RefSeq is manually curated, is high quality sequence data, and is non-redundant (this means that each gene (or splice-form of a gene, in the case of eukaryotes), protein, or genome sequence is only represented once).

 The data in RefSeq is of much higher quality than the rest of the NCBI Sequence Database.
 However, unfortunately, because of the high level of manual curation required, RefSeq does not cover all species, and is not comprehensive for the species that are covered so far.

 You can easily tell that a sequence comes from RefSeq because its accession number starts with particular sequence of letters.
-That is, RefSeq sequences corresponding to protein records start with 'NP\_', and RefSeq curated complete genome sequences start with 'NC\_'.
+That is, RefSeq sequences corresponding to protein records usually start with 'NP\_', and RefSeq curated complete genome sequences usually start with 'NC\_'.

 Querying the NCBI Database